frappe/erpnext/erpnext/docs/user/manual/en/non_profit/Grant Application/grant_application.md

 **Assessment Result Section:** In This section when status field selected as received, send Grant Review Email button appear on the top right corner which sends grant URL to Assessment Manager.

 After reviewing grant.
 Grant Assessment Manager scale application at 0 - 9 point and left a note about a grant.

-**Accounting Section:** This section allowed to set member accounting details such as Account Payable or something.

 {next}